textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 …
 ~~~

-Finally, we eliminate the explicite use of the HTML `figcaption` tag by using the presentational `wraptag` attribute for `image_info`, which happens to be one of several common presentational attributes of many Textpattern tags:
+Finally, we eliminate the explicite use of the HTML `figcaption` tags by using the presentational `wraptag` attribute in `image_info`.
+The attribute happens to be one of several common presentational attributes of many Textpattern tags.
+It allows you to declare any HTML element you want, Textpattern style:

 ~~~ html
 …